AssumePositiveIntentions/Final/index.md

 # Welcome to the Assume Positive Intentions EYW Final Project website

-Created to staticly host images and videos used in our final report
+Created to staticly host media used in our final report

 ## Launch Day Documentation